MichaelSchmidek/Python-Forest-Data-Exploration/README.md

 # Forest-Data-Exploration
-**The purpose of this project is to:**

-1. Explore a dataset regarding the features of forest areas.
-2. Prepare the training data for use in predictive classification.

-**You are given a training set with 15,120 observations, including features and cover type.
-The test set has 565,892 observations**
+**Motivation**

+The purpose of this project is to provide a simple overview of how Python data visualization tools can be used to understand a complex, large dataset.
+The dataset in question contains information about features of forested areas.
+The data includes numerical variables (distance to XXX feature) as well as categorical variables (soil type, tree cover type).

+Through 7 data visualization tenchniques, we will drive understanding of this data and the trends that underlie it.